In this article:

 - Hand dermatitis: An inflammatory skin disorder that causes severe itching and dry flaky skin on hands and palms, hand dermatitis affects approximately 10% of the population.
 The condition may occur due to genetic factors or may be triggered by exposure to allergens or irritants.
 (1)

 - Latex allergy: An allergic reaction to latex causes itchy, dry, red rashes that appear wrinkled.
-People with latex allergy must use latex-free or nitrile gloves.
+People with latex allergies must use latex-free or nitrile gloves.

 - Excessive washing: Repetitive washing of the hands can disrupt the barrier function of the skin and cause dry, chapped, and wrinkled hands.